 Just before I finished writing Obioma, I knew I had guffed and for half or three-quarters of a second, my hand froze on the chalkboard.
 I recovered and went on to write “Obioma was bitten by a snake”.
 The students were vaguely aware that I had made a guff.
 In fact, it should be more than vague for two reasons.
-One, I wrote the Obioma sentence where I usually wrote “English Language”; two, I never write sentences until I wrote the subject and the date.
+One, I wrote the Obioma sentence where I usually wrote “English Language”; two, I never wrote sentences until after writing the subject and the date.

 I faced the students carrying a heavy face so that even if you had doubts about the appropriateness of the sentence, the evil spirit face would clear every iota of doubt.